mischif/rstats-formatter/readme.md

 Displays rstats bandwidth logfiles created by routers running Tomato firmware in human-readable formats and supports conversion of data to CSV/JSON to use with other programs.

+Released under version 3.0 of the Non-Profit Open Software License.

 Usage
 -----